Buick Regal Insurance Rates

 Rates are averaged for all Buick Regal models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy the Cheapest Buick Regal Insurance
+How to Find Cheaper Buick Regal Insurance

-- You may be able to save around $160 per year simply by quoting online in advance
+- You may be able to save up to $160 per year simply by quoting early and online

-- Increasing physical damage deductibles could save up to $500 each year
+- Increasing comprehensive and collision deductibles can save approximately $500 each year

 As you’ve learned from the information above, many factors impact your Buick Regal insurance rates.
 The Regal has been in production for multiple decades, which means the Buick Regal 1986 and Buick Regal 1987 models are considered classics, which can sometimes require specialty car insurance coverage.